All Episodes

 dan friesen

-So yeah, we'll be back on Monday, and we'll track a little bit further down the road and see how things go as details start to emerge and Alex has to deal with stuff that might be in his kind of wheelhouse.
+So yeah, we'll be back on Monday and we'll track a little bit further down the road and see how things go as details start to emerge and Alex has to deal with stuff that might be in his kind of wheelhouse.

 jordan holmes

-He's gotta stay one step ahead.
+He's got to stay one step ahead.

 dan friesen

-But when there is chaos and confusion, that is something that he is well-versed in exploiting.
+But when there is chaos and confusion, that is something that he is well versed in exploiting.

 jordan holmes